 “Notice to Buyer: This is a limited benefit health [policy][certificate].
 This [policy][certificate] provides limited benefits.
 Benefits provided are supplemental and are not intended to cover all medical expenses.”

-(18) All basic hospital expense policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:

-“Notice to Buyer: This is a basic hospital expense [policy][certificate].
-This [policy][certificate] provides limited benefits and should not be considered a substitute for comprehensive health insurance coverage.”

-(19) All basic medical-surgical expense policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:

-“Notice to Buyer: This is a basic medical-surgical expense [policy][certificate].
-This [policy][certificate] provides limited benefits and should not be considered a substitute for comprehensive health insurance coverage.”

-(20) All basic hospital/medical-surgical expense policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:

-“Notice to Buyer: This is a basic hospital/medical-surgical expense [policy][certificate].
-This [policy][certificate] provides limited benefits and should not be considered a substitute for comprehensive health insurance coverage.”

-(21) All individual basic medical expense policies shall display prominently by type, stamp or other appropriate means on the first page of the policy, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the policy the following:

-“Notice to Buyer: This is an individual basic medical expense policy.
-This policy provides benefits that are not as comprehensive as individual major medical expense coverage and should not be considered a substitute for comprehensive health insurance coverage.”

-(22) All dental plan policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:
+(18) All limited scope dental coverage policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:

 “Notice to Buyer: This [policy] [certificate] provides dental benefits only.”

-(23) All vision plan policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:
+(19) All limited scope vision coverage policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:

 “Notice to Buyer: This [policy] [certificate] provides vision benefits only.”